Zapatoca

 Zapatoca ([sapaˈtoka]) is a town and municipality in the Santander Department in northeastern Colombia.
 It is at a high altitude and is a common stop between Bucaramanga and San Gil.
 It was built in the early 17th century by the Spanish conquistadores.

+Climate

+Paleontology

+Fossils of Early Cretaceous animals from the Valanginian-Hauterivian Rosablanca Formation were collected near Zapatoca.
+Fossil material include fishes, particularly pycnodonts and hybodontiform Strophodus, ichthyosaurs, elasmosaurids.
+Remains of turtles, including Notoemys zapatocaensis, possible ornithocheirid pterosaurs and ammonite Saynoceras verrucosum also known from this location.
+There is also a report about metriorhynchoid crocodylomorph from these deposits.
+During the Valanginian and Hauterivian ages, here was a shallow sea where hybodontiforms and pycnodontiforms played an important trophic role as shell-crushing predators.